jonasgeiler/lua-fenster/README.md

 ## Demos

-Check out the [./demos](./demos) folder for a few example applications!
+Check out the [./demos](./demos) folder for more elaborate example applications!
 To run a demo use:

 ```shell